arno-di-loreto/apihandyman.io/_drafts/what-can-we-learn-from-tweets-lookup-error-responses-of-twitter-v2-api.md

 The collection requires the creation of an environment containing the following variables.
 (Try to send a request without an environment or the following variables and [you'll get a surprise error message](https://apihandyman.io/we-always-forget-to-select-a-postman-environment/)).

-> ⛔️ Never store API tokens in initial value.
+{% include alert.html content="Never store API tokens in initial value.
 Read [How to use API Keys](https://blog.postman.com/how-to-use-api-keys/) to learn more.
+" level="danger" %}

 | **VARIABLE** | **DESCRIPTION** |
 | --- | --- |